isomerpages/gb-assist/pages/solutionrepo/solution1990.md

 ### Description

-Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.

-The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.
+Concorde Security's IFS solution is a mobile command and control centre that provides security surveillance, monitoring services and delivers a rapid response to a cluster of buildings.The IFS Platform is manned by a team of three highly trained security professionals called I-Specialists.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Concorde_Security_20200212_Desensitised_Annex_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria